uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 2G.
 Metadata Attribution

-Definition: The chosen or preferred name of the person who described the gameplay and entered the metadata
+Definition: The chosen or preferred name of the person who described the platform edition, the gameplay file, the gameplay settings, the gameplay footage, and/or the gameplay instruction and/or entered the metadata

 Multiple names may be included.
 Full names are optional.